venkateshkallu/DevOps/learn-docker-using-mysql.md

+# Day 1 of My DevOps & DevSecOps Learning Journey

 # Learning Docker Using MySQL

    In this guide, we will learn Docker by running and managing MySQL databases.
 You will gain hands-on experience with data persistence, and backup/restore workflows on Ubuntu.